 Delta Queen Steamboat Model Restored

-John Fryant is assisting in the restoration of a number of rare paddlewheel boat models that are held in the Cincinnati Museum History Library and Archive.
-He has just completed the first model, the Delta Queen Steamboat.
-The date and maker of the model is unknown, but it is of excellent quality, and now completely restored, it has a new life.
+In the mid-2010s, John Fryant restored of a number of rare paddlewheel boat models held in the Cincinnati Museum History Library and Archive.
+The is the first model he restored.
+The date and maker of the model is unknown, but it is of excellent quality, and now restored, it has a new life.

 I've just completed the restoration of the DQ model owned by the Cincinnati Historical Society.
 Am sending photos - two at a time.
 It turned out very well.
 I've put some photos on Facebook.
 When I got the model in the shop I discovered that all the railings wee so fragile that they wouldn't have stood up during the refurb process.
 So I replaced all of them with new laser-cut stanchions backed with aluminium micro screen and capped with plastic strip.
 Other parts were replaced - the forward derrick and boom and the stern flagstaff were newly made from soldered brass.
 Everything was repainted except for the boiler and texas deck bulkheads and the sternwheel.
 I did paint the white circles on the wheel as most folks remember her that way.
 The base with the green Astro-Turf was a mess.
 After cutting off the green mess I discovered that the model was fastened to the base with two big wood screws.
 Whoever built the model had evidently built the hull and then installed the screws and built the superstructure around them.
 There was no way I could unscrew them without destroying the model.
 So I hack-sawed through them.